Tamillis/Tamillis/README.md

 Salve me simis

-I'm Tamillis a.k.a.
-Bellaby
+I'm Peter Bellaby, a.k.a.
+Tamillis

 This is a repository for the projects I share via git.

-Contact me via my website bellaby.freecluster.eu or here on Github if you need to ask me something.
+Contact me via my website bellaby.co.uk or here on Github if you need to ask me something.

 Peace